 - Showing a progress bar (the pop-up disappears when the bar comes to an end);

-- The message fading away by itself (it should linger long enough for clients to read the information).
+- The message fading away by itself (it should linger long enough for users to read the information).

 2.3 Reflecting Changes in the Cart